Church of the Good Shepherd (Rosemont, Pennsylvania): High altar and reredos

 The high altar is made of Caen stone and was installed in 1905.
 In 1929 the artist and parishioner George Fort Gibbs created seven paintings for the high altar's reredos as a memorial to his parents.
 The center panel is a Virgin and Child flanked by panels depicting other figures from the Christian era and Old Testament: Saint Francis of Assisi, Saint Peter, King Saint Edward the Confessor (last king of the English House of Wessex), Moses, Aaron, and King David.

 Lady chapel

-There is a separate Lady chapel entered at the top of the south aisle, dedicated in 1918.
+There is a separate Lady chapel, dedicated in 1918, at the top of the south aisle.
 The space was originally a sacristy and choir room.
 The current limestone altar was installed in 1954.
-The tabernacle and triptych, as well as the carved double-desk, are by parishioner Davis d’Ambly and date from the 1980s.
+The tabernacle and triptych, as well as the carved double-desk, are by parishioner Davis d'Ambly and date from the 1980s.
+There is a carved Marian votive shrine in the chapel.

 Baptistry

-An octagonal baptistry with carved font and stained glass was added off the south side of the church in 1932.
-The chandelier is by Samuel Yellin and the glazing and polychrome are by Valentine d’Ogries (1889-1959).
+An octagonal baptistry with carved font and stained glass was added off the south side of the nave in 1932.
+The chandelier is by Samuel Yellin and the glazing and polychrome are by Valentine d'Ogries (1889–1959).

+Stations of the Cross

+The fourteen Stations of the Cross were painted between 1956 and 1962 by parishioner and local artist Constance LaBoiteaux Drake.
+Models for the male images ranged from the artist's sons, to lifeguards on Nantucket Island, students at Haverford College, and (for the Roman soldiers) Italian sailors aboard the SS Leonardo da Vinci.
+The stations are painted in tempera, on wood.
+The frames were made by Philip Jenney.